Su-Tuss HD Elixir

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.
 An overdose of hydrocodone can be fatal.

-Overdose symptoms may include extreme weakness, cold and clammy skin, breathing problems, pounding heartbeats, confusion, hallucinations, slurred speech, blue lips, severe drowsiness, slow breathing, fainting, or breathing that stops.
+Overdose symptoms may include extreme drowsiness, feeling weak or limp, cold and clammy skin, breathing problems, fast or slow heartbeats, confusion, hallucinations, slurred speech, blue lips, slow breathing, fainting, or breathing that stops.

-What should I avoid while taking Su-Tuss HD Elixir (guaifenesin, hydrocodone, and pseudoephedrine)?
+What should I avoid while taking Su-Tuss HD Elixir?

 Do not drink alcohol.
 Dangerous side effects or death could occur.